Buzz Nutter: Professional career

-After football
+Personal life

-After retiring from football, Nutter moved to La Plata, Maryland and started a beverage distribution company in Waldorf, Maryland that he ran for more than 40 years.
+After retiring from football, Nutter moved to La Plata, Maryland, and started a beverage distribution company in Waldorf, Maryland, that he ran for more than 40 years.
 The company was named Center Distributors after his football position.

 Nutter's wife of 44 years, Carole, a devout Catholic, died in 1997.
 Two days before her death, in a service that took place in his wife's hospital room, Nutter converted to Catholicism after being a lifelong Methodist.
 They had four children and ten grandchildren.

-Nutter died on April 12, 2008 of heart failure at Civista Medical Center in La Plata.
+Nutter died on April 12, 2008, of heart failure at Civista Medical Center in La Plata.